LoomaDesign

 How To Keep Template Output From Feeling Generic

-Templates improve speed, but they do not guarantee quality on their own.
+Templates improve speed, but quality still depends on source material and review.
 To keep the output strong:

 • feed in real product facts